It’s a common myth that metal roofing will be dented or compromised by almost any hail event it comes in contact with. This is actually untrue.

 Example of Issues with Cosmetic Damage Waivers

-In the past, we’ve had homeowners who have taken a cosmetic damage waiver that approach us and have experienced a hailstorm or wind impact event.
-Their metal roof has dimples or dents, which technically are not covered under with their waiver.
+In the past, we’ve had homeowners approach us who have taken a cosmetic damage waiver that and have experienced a hailstorm or wind impact event.
+Their metal roof has dimples or dents, which technically are not covered under their waiver.
 However, if the dents caused the paint to crack or perforate the substrate, Sheffield Metals classifies that as a failure.
-If the paint is flaking off, it will eventually cause a roof system failure in the near to distant future.
+If the paint system is flaking off, it will eventually cause a roof system failure in the near to distant future.

-As a metal roof manufacturer, that quantifies as a failure or a system failure that, to us, the insurance companies should be replacing, as it’s past cosmetic.
-That being said, some insurance companies still will not consider this circumstance a failure and will strictly enforce their policy.
+As a metal roof manufacturer, that quantifies as a failure or a system failure that the insurance companies should replace, as it’s past cosmetic.
+That said, some insurance companies will not consider this circumstance a failure and will strictly enforce their policy.

 So, if you’re worried about the possibility of this occurrence, it might not be worth it to have the cosmetic damage exclusion for your metal roof.

 Final Thoughts on Metal Roofing & Hail Damage